Skip to main content

 Demo

-These example showcases a Safe Smart Account deployment utilizing 4337 and Passkeys, and minting an NFT.
+These example showcases a Safe Smart Account deployment utilizing 4337 and Passkeys

 Quick start